 Funding to Support Community Engagement on Consent-Based Siting

 The Department of Energy (DOE) issued a $16 million funding opportunity announcement (FOA) to provide resources for communities interested in learning more about consent-based siting, management of spent nuclear fuel, and interim storage facility siting considerations.
+As a result of the Consolidated Appropriations Act, 2023 (P.L.
+117-328) enacted in December 2022, the Department is increasing the available funds for this FOA by $10 million for a new total of $26 million.
 Award recipients will promote dialogue that helps foster the development of innovative community ideas, incorporates principles of equity and environmental justice into community engagement strategies, and captures feedback related to the interim storage of spent nuclear fuel and high-level radioactive waste.

 Tasks supported by the funding are divided into the three following areas:

 - Organize, lead, and maintain meaningful, inclusive community and stakeholder engagement processes related to management of spent nuclear fuel

 - Elicit and map public values, interests, and goals to promote effective collaboration and community-driven insights and feedback on a consent-based siting process for a federal consolidated interim storage facility

 - Develop, implement, and report outcomes and strategies that support mutual learning among stakeholders, communities, and experts on nuclear waste-related topics

 Interested in Participating and Finding Potential Consortia Partners?